Is spinal care effective?

 What can I expect from my visit?

 Spinal care is a new experience for many of us.
 Maybe we've heard through a friend or have done some research online.
 It's possible that you are just fed up with living in pain and it's time to do something about it.
-In either case, your first visit will really be about getting to know the chiropractor and discussing your history, current condition, and goals.
+In either case, your first visit will really be about getting to know the one who has studied chiropractic and discussing your history, current condition, and goals.

 What results can I expect from spinal care?

 Spinal care is based on the idea of removing imbalances both structural and postural in an effort to allow our body to heal itself.
 For this to happen the network of nerves and signals from your brain, down your spinal cord, to the network of nerves must be allowed to flow freely without any interruption.
-Chiropractors have the ability and skill to remove these interruptions or misalignments and allow the body to perform as it was meant to.
+Those who have studied chiropractic have the ability and skill to remove these interruptions or misalignments and allow the body to perform as it was meant to.

 If you've ever been in a car accident, played a sport, fell down or just bumped into something too hard, it's very possible that you are not functioning at your best due to a misalignment.
 While there are many potential mechanical or structural causes for misalignment, there are also chemical reasons.
 For instance, if you smoke or drink excessively or even just have a poor diet, the chemical issues in your body can eventually cause underlying conditions and disease to appear.

-Allowing a chiropractor to get you back on track both chemically and structurally will bring your body back to the proper state it should be in to perform at its peak.
+Allowing one who has studied chiropractic to get you back on track both chemically and structurally will bring your body back to the proper state it should be in to perform at its peak.